alberand/fuzzpedal/README.md

 ![DIY Fuzz Pedal](./photos/composition-photo.png)

-This repository contains a lot of information on how to build a Fuzz Pedal based on well-known Big Muff PI pedal based on ElectroSmash's schematics.
+This repository contains a lot of information on how to build a Fuzz Pedal based on well-known Big Muff PI pedal.

 ### Schematics